Burning Mouth Syndrome

 • Measures to keep the mouth moist and relieve pain

-• Sometimes antidepressants or antianxiety drugs
+• Sometimes antidepressants or antianxiety medications

 If doctors find a cause of the mouth pain, they treat that.